jbystronski/quantum_box_react/README.md

  <h4>Overview</h4>
       <p>React components for data virtualization</p>
       <p>
         What's virtualization ?
 Exposing data bit by a bit, making a smooth browsing experience without latency.
 New content comes in in runtime, the other is destroyed.
-Browser only renders the visible chunk of a list record or a row of a grid.
-Works with any load of data with exceptional performance.
-It also supports tree / filesystems virtualization with no overhead, works on the same principle.</p>
+Browsers only render the visible chunk of a list, grid or a nested tree of data with great speed.
+It boosts performance by magnitudes.</p>